 Being a part of a technology-driven society that regularly encourages electronic communication, it makes sense a job seeker would feel justified in handling any part of a job application process in this manner.
+However, after a job interview, it’s important to note the rules change a little bit.
+So, what’s the best way to follow up after an interview?

 RELATED: Need some interview advice?
 Watch these tutorials!